Vandana1603/MilitaryDatabase/README.md

 npm install

-2. Start the Server
+2.Start the Server

 node backend/server.js

-4. Run the Frontend
+3.Run the Frontend

 Open the file: frontend/index.html in a web browser.